 Likewise, the sliding semi-frameless shower door consists of free-floating doors, which run on a metal track above and below it, and also uses metal wall jambs, which make it more adjustable than the frameless option.

 This option is more expensive than the framed shower door glass but slightly less expensive than the frameless version.
 As might be expected of a middle choice, the overall appearance is a combination of the framed and frameless, possessing a distinct metal characteristic, but one that is less pronounced than that of the fully framed option.

 Frameless Shower Doors

 The specialty clear glass used in frameless shower doors is most often ⅜” or ½” thick, making it the most durable glass of all three options.
 Further, a minimal amount of metal is used in the construction and support of frameless doors, which is something that many people find aesthetically pleasing.

 Though it is the most expensive option, the frameless shower door is very popular, because of its durability and design possibilities, but also because it is the easiest to manage when it comes to glass repair.

 Since the framed and semi-frameless options are often proprietary, the location and procurement of replacement parts can be more complicated.
 While it is the least likely to require a repair, without a frame to be concerned with, should it be necessary, it is easier to replace and repair a frameless glass door.

 If you have a small bathroom, a frameless shower bathroom remodel can open up the space, making it appear bigger.

 Contact a Professional

-At Michael’s Glass Co. we are a knowledgeable team of glass specialists who can help you decide which type of glass shower enclosure will work best for you, your budget, and your environment.
-For assistance, please contact us through our website or call us at (215) 338-3293.
+At Michael’s Glass Co., we are a knowledgeable team of glass specialists who can help you decide which types of shower doors will work best for you, your budget, and your environment.
+For assistance with your new shower remodel, please contact us through our website or call us at (215) 338-3293.